 Pros: Extracts more juice with higher nutritional value, less foam, juice last longer, quiet, less waste.

-Cons: Takes longer to prep produce and make juice, more difficult to assemble and clean, higher price tag.
+Cons: Takes longer to prep produce and make juice, is more difficult to assemble and clean, higher price tag.

 Omega Vertical Slow Masticating Juicer This is the type that we own and we love it!